A Beginner’s Guide to Science Communication Opportunities in Canada

 - Virtual opportunities, including Exploring By The Seat Of Your Pants, and Skype A Scientist.

 Such science communication talks are not formal lectures, but instead encourage the use of a personal touch and innovative formats, such as comedy, using props, PowerPoint Karaoke or the form of a story.

 To get involved in science outreach and education, there are an endless number of groups you can volunteer with including:

-- Broader initiatives such as Let’s Talk Science, Actua, IndigeSTEAM, Ryerson University’s SciXchange, Letters to a Pre-Scientist, the SciComm Collective, and Canada Learning Code.
+- Broader initiatives such as Let’s Talk Science (note: I serve on this organization’s Board of Directors), Actua, IndigeSTEAM, Ryerson University’s SciXchange, Letters to a Pre-Scientist, the SciComm Collective, and Canada Learning Code.